oracle/oracle-db-appdev-monitoring/README.md

 # Unified App Dev Monitoring with Oracle Database

-This distribution contains scripts and code for exporting metrics and logs from the Oracle Database, to provide converged app-dev monitoring for data-centric applications.
+This distribution contains scripts and code for exporting metrics, logs, and traces from the Oracle Database, to provide converged app-dev observability for data-centric applications.
 Metrics from the application layer, Kubernetes, and Oracle Database will be combined to provide unified observability to developers.
 The project uses Prometheus for metrics and Loki for logs, and uses Grafana as the single pane-of-glass dashboard.

 v1 (preview) - contains export of key database metrics to Prometheus and suggested Grafana dashboard